-- Uncivil and hate speech are both generally regarded as problematic in online spaces.
-Large proportions of respondents report having witnessed specific disrespectful or hateful speech online. - When asking the same question of LGBTQ+, POC, and women respondents--individuals with marginalized identities--the gap between those who say it is a problem and those who disagree grows even larger. - Fully 57 percent of respondents in the base sample have seen a post that calls for actual violence against someone based on their race, gender, sexuality, or any other personal characteristic. - Respondents who belong to a marginalized community tend to notice attacks against their community more than non-marginalized groups notice against that specific community.
+- Discursive incivility--discourse that is rude or unsociable speech or behavior--and hate speech are both generally regarded as problematic in online spaces. - Large proportions of respondents report having witnessed specific disrespectful or hateful speech online. - Fully 57 percent of respondents in the base sample have seen a post that calls for actual violence against someone based on their race, gender, sexuality, or any other personal characteristic.